cypress-io/cypress/cli/README.md

 - `cd build; npm pack`

-This creates an archive, usually named `cypress-<version>.tgz`.
+This creates an archive, usually named `cypress-v<version>.tgz`.
 You can install this archive from other projects, but because there is no corresponding binary yet (probably), skip binary download.
 For example from inside `cypress-example-kitchensink` folder

 ```shell
 npm i ~/{your-dirs}/cypress/cli/build/cypress-3.3.1.tgz --ignore-scripts